-The supraliminal strategy is the fastest: tests are presented at a luminance level well above the normal population threshold.
-The test is recorded as normal if the patient answers and abnormal if he doesn't.
-Therefore, only one presentation is enough for each tested point.
+The 3 zones strategy is the fastest: tests are presented at a luminance level above the normal population threshold.
+If the patient responds, the test is recorded as normal.
+If the patient does not respond, the test is presented at maximum luminance.
+If the patient responds, the test is recorded as a relative deficit.
+If he/she does not respond, the test is recorded as an absolute deficit.
+Therefore, only one or two presentations are enough for each tested point.

 The supraliminal level (that is to say at how many dB above the normal threshold the presentation is done) is the object of a compromise.
 If it is too low, many abnormal points will be detected by mistake.
 If it is too high, the exam will only detect important alterations.
+In practice, the 3 zones strategy is used for tests of aptitudes with a supraliminal level of 12 dB for drivers' aptitude and 30 dB for low vision.